Have You Heard Of DARVO?

 As therapist Tracy Vadakumchery wrote, “It’s a hard pill to swallow, but yeah, you’ve used DARVO.
 That’s because it’s natural to become defensive when someone calls you out for what they believe is wrong.
 You’re a growing human who’s going to make mistakes and piss someone off.”

 Nevertheless, on a deeper level, DARVO can perpetuate a cycle of abuse.
-Those experiencing it can learn to downplay the abuse they’re experiencing and feel their very sense of reality has been shaken.
+Those on the recipient end of it can learn to downplay the abuse they’re experiencing and feel their very sense of reality has been shaken.
 All of this can make it harder to stand up for themselves or walk away from a destructive relationship.

-One study from the Journal of Aggression, Maltreatment and Trauma showed that while DARVO can leave people seeing victims as more responsible and perpetrators as less responsible for abuse, some of these effects “can be mitigated when the observer has some knowledge of DARVO.”
+One study from the Journal of Aggression, Maltreatment and Trauma showed that while DARVO can leave victims seeing themselves as more responsible and perpetrators as less responsible for abuse, some of these effects “can be mitigated when the observer has some knowledge of DARVO.”
 In other words, being able to identify it is critical.

 If you’re affected by DARVO, many experts recommend keeping a record of your experiences.
 This can help you maintain a sense of your reality and establish proof of an incident if necessary.